KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/hello_world.md

 ![](hello_world.webp)

 Our popup box is a [KMessageBox](docs:kwidgetsaddons;KMessageBox), which has primarily two buttons: a [PrimaryAction](docs:kwidgetsaddons;KMessageBox::PrimaryAction), which usually serves as a confirmation button, and a [SecondaryAction](docs:kwidgetsaddons;KMessageBox::SecondaryAction), which usually portrays a different action, like a cancel or discard button.
-The popup box uses the [KMessageBox](docs:kwidgetsaddons;KMessageBox) class, the primary action uses a custom [KGuiItem](docs:kwidgetsaddons;KGuiItem) with the text "Hello", and the secondary action uses [KStandardGuiItem::cancel()](docs:kwidgetsaddons;KStandardGuiItem::cancel).
+The popup box uses the KMessageBox class, the primary action uses a custom [KGuiItem](docs:kwidgetsaddons;KGuiItem) with the text "Hello", and the secondary action uses [KStandardGuiItem::cancel()](docs:kwidgetsaddons;KStandardGuiItem::cancel).

 First we need to create a [QApplication](docs:qtwidgets;QApplication) object.
 It needs to be created exactly once and before any other KDE Frameworks or Qt object, as it is the starting point for creating your application and thus required for other components, like [Ki18n](docs:ki18n) for translations.

 The first argument of the [KGuiItem](docs:kwidgetsaddons;KGuiItem) constructor is the text that will appear on the item (in our case, a button object to be used soon).
 Then we have the option to set an icon for the button, but for now we don't want one so we can pass an empty [QString](docs:qtcore;QString) using `QString()`.
 We then set the tooltip (the text that appears when you hover over an item), and finally the "What's This?" text (accessed through right-clicking or Shift-F1).

 Now that we have the item needed for our primary action button, we can create our popup with [KMessageBox::questionTwoActions()](docs:kwidgetsaddons;KMessageBox::questionTwoActions).
 The first argument is the parent widget of the [KMessageBox](docs:kwidgetsaddons;KMessageBox), which is not needed for us here, so we pass `nullptr`.
 The second argument is the text that will appear inside the message box and above the buttons, in our case, "Hello World".
 The third is the caption shown in the window's titlebar, "Hello Title".
 Then, we set our custom [KGuiItem](docs:kwidgetsaddons;KGuiItem), `primaryAction`.
 Lastly, we add a convenience object with [KStandardGuiItem::cancel()](docs:kwidgetsaddons;KStandardGuiItem::cancel), which returns a ready-made [KGuiItem](docs:kwidgetsaddons;KGuiItem) with localized text and cancel functionality, satisfying the function signature.

+{{< alert title="Important" color="warning" >}}

+Using a QStringLiteral for strings like `QStringLiteral("Hello World!")` instead of literals like `"Hello World!"` is both a best practice in Qt programming and an expected coding practice in KDE software.

+{{< /alert >}}

 ### About and Internationalization